exzhawk/disk_treemap/README.md

                         follow symlinks
   --follow-mounts, --follow_mounts
                         follow mounts
+  --everything          use Everything by voidtools to speedup scanning.
+The
+                        result will be absolute path.
+Everything must be running and only x64 version is supported.
 ```

 You may also use the module directly: `python -m disk_treemap.main`.
 Same arguments apply.